 My Serious Credentials As A Dodger Fan

-Under normal circumstances, opening day of the 2021 Major League Baseball season would have had me rooting for the Los Angeles Dodgers.
+Opening day of the Major League Baseball season has me rooting for the Los Angeles Dodgers.
 No surprise there.
 I’ve been following the team ever since they abandoned Brooklyn for L.A. in 1958.
 The first Major League Baseball game I ever saw was at the L.A.
 Coliseum that year.
 Don Newcombe lost 2-1 to the Cincinnati Reds, but he went the distance and had three hits.
 Big Newk was always a good-hitting pitcher.

 I saw Sandy Koufax beat the Yankees and Whitey Ford in Game Four of the 1963 World Series—a four-game Dodgers sweep.
 But what I remember most of all is after the game, as the defeated Yankees were solemnly trudging out toward their team bus which was parked just beyond center field, somebody turned the sprinklers on them.
 And I thought that was the funniest damn thing I’d ever seen.
 I was 14.